Is Janus Henderson Triton T (JATTX) a Strong Mutual Fund Pick Right Now?

 Overall, Janus Henderson Triton T ( JATTX ) has a high Zacks Mutual Fund rank, and in conjunction with its comparatively strong performance, average downside risk, and lower fees, this fund looks like a good potential choice for investors right now.

-For additional information on the Small Cap Growth area of the mutual fund world, make sure to check out www.zacks.com/funds/mutual-funds.
-There, you can see more about the ranking process, and dive even deeper into JATTX too for additional information.
+Want even more information about JATTX?
+Then go over to Zacks.com and check out our mutual fund comparison tool, and all of the other great features that we have to help you with your mutual fund analysis for additional information.
 Want to learn even more?
 We have a full suite of tools on stocks that you can use to find the best choices for your portfolio too, no matter what kind of investor you are.

 Click to get this free report